-Here’s a list of personal health habits you should stop stop putting off in 2020, and just get. it. done.
+Here’s a list of personal health habits you should stop putting off, and just get. it. done.

 image by kristen kilpatrick